Chapter 12:

 She spoke to fill the silence.
 He listened without interrupting.

-That night, while Noa slept curled beside a pile of blankets she’d scavenged, Sayo sat alone by the remains of a porch.
+That night at the end of the week, while Noa slept slouched in the corner of the ruins of a house, Sayo sat alone by the remains of the house’s porch.
 It had been a week here, in these ruins.
 And she truly was seeing all parts of the world—even the broken ones.
 The air smelled like moss and rust.
 Somewhere in the distance, waves crashed against a half-sunken pier.

 She looked at her phone for a long time before dialing Rika’s number.
 It had almost been a month since she left.